afeld/vittle/README.md

 * [Seamless](http://www.seamless.com/)
 * more to come!

 Images are fetched from Flickr.
-Please [report](https://github.com/afeld/vittle/issues) any feedback or issues.
+Please [report](https://github.com/afeld/vittle/issues) any feedback or issues, and [contributions](CONTIBUTING.md) are welcome.
 Thanks!